Information and FAQs

 Once you have completed and sent the online booking form:

 - the system will generate an automated reply, to you, to let you know that your booking form was sent and received successfully

-- we will confirm the details of your booking and ask you for a deposit (details of how much and how and where to pay will be included in the acknowledgement)
+- we will acknowledge it, confirm the details of your booking and ask you for a deposit (details of which will be included in the acknowledgement)

 Confirmation of booking

-On receipt of your deposit we will confirm the booking and confirm the amount of the outstanding balance, and the date by which the balance is due.
+On receipt of your deposit we will confirm your booking and confirm the amount of the outstanding balance, and the date by which the balance is due.